j0lv3r4/thinkxl.github.io/about.md

 title: About Me
 ---

-My name is Juan Olvera, I&rsquo;m a web designer &amp; front-end developer.
+I'm Juan Olvera, a front-end developer located in Conroe, TX.

+Currently working at <a href="http://endurance.com/">Endurance International Group</a>.

-I'm passionate about web standards, open source software, and the <abbr>UNIX</abbr> philosophy:
+Passionate about web standards, open source software, and the <abbr>UNIX</abbr> philosophy:

 > Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.

-I work with small and medium size businesses and agencies in TX, designing &amp; developing web projects using <abbr>HTM</abbr>, <abbr>CSS</abbr> and JavaScript.

 ## Technical Skills